 The southern Danish border was first defined in the early eighth century and did not include Holstein.
 During the medieval period, the Holstein nobility came into possession of estates in South Jutland, and the Duchy of Schleswig was regarded as theirs.
 In 1460 they supported the Danish King and gave him power over Holstein on condition that it was not to be separated from Schleswig.
 This arrangement endured for 400 years.

-German minority collaboration with Nazi occupation resulted in the temporary loss of rights previously secured in Denmark.
+Collaboration by members of the German minority with the Nazi occupation during World War II resulted in the temporary loss of rights previously secured in Denmark.
 However, the German minority population now enjoys the full rights to equality and non-discrimination secured by the 1955 Bonn–Copenhagen Declarations.
 These were two parallel, unilateral declarations on the positions of the German minority in Denmark and the Danish minority in Germany (see Germany).
 The Copenhagen Declaration guaranteed the German minority equality and recognized its citizenship and concomitant rights, including the right to use the German language and to German schools, and its special interest in cultivating relations with Germany.

-Under the auspices of the European Framework Convention for National Minorities monitoring mechanism, concerns have been raised regarding language rights and administrative provisions for the German minority in South Denmark.
+Under the auspices of the European Framework Convention for the Protection of National Minorities monitoring mechanism, concerns have been raised regarding language rights and administrative provisions for the German minority in South Denmark.
+While local administrations are staffed by German-speakers, the FCNM Advisory Committee has noted that minority language procedures are not regulated formally through written regulations; nor are they monitored.
+The Advisory Committee has also reported lack of progress on bilingual topographical sign-posting in South Jutland.
 Persons belonging to the German minority have complained that more could be done to reflect their culture, history, language and religion in the Danish school curriculum and in Danish textbooks.
-They are also concerned by the possible impact of proposed administrative reforms, which are likely to affect their level of political representation at regional and municipal level.
+They have also expressed concern about the possible long-term impact of administrative reforms, for instance in 2007 when counties were abolished, and a new Southern Denmark region was established; they feared that such changes might to affect their level of political representation at regional and municipal levels.

 Minorities and indigenous peoples in